 Why Can’t We Touch the Animals in the Galapagos?

 These past days, relatively old pictures of a tourist touching and carrying some of the Galapagos Islands’ most iconic species – like land iguanas and Galapagos giant tortoises – have found their way back on the web.
-Even though they were taken in 2009 and the Galapagos National Park (link only in Spanish) addressed the situation, they remind us of how much we still have to go when it comes to the preservation of life in the archipelago.
+Even though they were taken in 2009 and despite the fact that the Galapagos National Park addressed the situation, they remind us of how far we still have to go when it comes to the preservation of life in the archipelago.
 We are all agents when it comes to protecting the environment and we cannot turn our backs when something like this happens.

 A Symbiosis Between Humans and Animals: The Galapagos Way of Life